tarebyte/dotfiles/README.md

 These are the files I tweak on almost a daily basis, it's a serious addiction.

+## Before you install
+I recommend using [Strap](https://github.com/mikemcquaid/strap) by [@mikemcquaid](https://github.com/mikemcquaid) to setup your development environment if you just cracked open your brand new laptop and don't have anything setup yet.

 ## Install
 3 Easy steps: